omardebbagh/omardebbagh/README.md

 and creating Python-based financial tools in a trading and a structuring desk within the Equity Derivatives space.
 I'm passionate about applying quantitative analysis to the financial markets and refining my strategic thinking through poker and other analytical pursuits.

-Skills: Equity Derivatives/Volatility/Dispersion Trading/Vol RV/Poker/Sports betting Arbitrage/Python/SQL/Machine Learning
+Skills: Equity Derivatives/Volatility/Dispersion Trading/Relative Value Strategies/Convertible Bonds Arbitrage/Poker/Sports betting Arbitrage/Python/SQL/Machine Learning

 - 🔭 I’m currently working on this page.